 And because those two pieces of information are connected, it also saves you from repetitive updates.
 For example, notice how changing the name of the associated campaign instantly populates to all of its associated content pieces:

 That’s just a brief introduction to the core differences between databases and spreadsheets.
 While spreadsheets are simple and accessible, the power and flexibility offered by databases is invaluable when creating internal tools.

 Because Airtable is a database that looks like a spreadsheet, it’s a great tool for those transitioning from simple spreadsheets to more robust databases.
 The learning curve is low, but the flexibility and possibilities are high.

-If you’re interested in creating your own database, start with one of our pre-made templates, or sign up for Airtable below to make one all your own.
+Upgrade the way you work today by learning how to switch from a spreadsheet to a database.
+If you’re interested in creating your own database from scratch, start with one of our pre-made templates, or sign up for Airtable below to make one all your own.